nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. `ledit 2 1 hw/` will remove all existing homework pieces from the 1st lesson of the 2nd student in the displayed list.

 * You cannot change the lesson's type (i.e. recurring and makeup).

-* The date to cancel must be a valid lesson date.<br>
-  e.g. If the start date of a recurring lesson is `1 Oct 2021`, you can cancel `8 Oct 2021` but not `2 Oct 2021`.

-* The date to uncancel must be an already cancelled date.

-* If you change the start date of the lesson, the cancelled dates that become invalid will be removed.

 Examples:
 * `ledit 1 1 time/1100-1200` Edits the time range of the 1st lesson of the 1st student to be `1100-1200`.